dtx525942103/RapidASR/README.md

 # RapidASR: a new member of RapidAI family.

-Our visio is to offer an out-of-box engineering implementation for ASR.
+Our vision is to offer an out-of-box engineering implementation for ASR.

 A cpp implementation of recognize-onnx.py in [Wenet-asr](https://github.com/wenet-e2e/wenet) in which it implements the inference with ONNXRuntime.
 For a version of pure CPP code, we need to do a bit of work to rewrite some components.